mtreece/r3/doc/HACKING.md

 The purpose of this file is to collectively detail some of the necessary and helpful pieces of information for hacking on r3.
-Contributors should treat this as the "contributor-friendly" README and authoritative guide for submitting patches upstream.
+Contributors should treat this as the "contributor-friendly" README addendum and authoritative guide for submitting patches upstream.

 ## Administrivia